Vladimir Plahotniuc

 He was arrested in Greece in July 2025 as he attempted to travel to Dubai.

 Both Russia and Moldova have demanded his extradition, while Plahotniuc has expressed his wish to return to Moldova.
 On 25 September 2025, Plahotniuc was extradited from Greece to Moldova.
+On 22 April 2026, he was sentenced to 19 years in prison.

 Early life and education

 Plahotniuc was born on 1 January 1966 in Pitușca, Călărași District, Moldavian SSR, Soviet Union (now Moldova).
 As he stated in an interview, a strong footprint in his education was left by his parents and grandparents.
 He attended the Grozești village secondary school, in Nisporeni District, graduating in 1983 with a cum laude diploma.
 In 1991 he graduated the Technical University of Moldova with a bachelor's degree in Engineering, at the Food Industry Technology Faculty.
 In 2002 he obtained an MBA degree at the same university.
 In 2006 he obtained a master's degree in Civil Law at the European Studies University of Moldova.